Shortcodes

 Options:

-speed sets the speed for the scrolling animation.
+• speed sets the speed for the scrolling animation that transitions between items.
 May be "fast", "slow", or a time in milliseconds.
 Default is 400.
-For example: [carousel speed=slow] or carousel speed=500].
+For example, [carousel speed=slow] or [carousel speed=500].

-autoscroll: setting autoscroll=true will make the items automatically scroll interval.
+• autoscroll: setting autoscroll=true will make the items automatically scroll at regular intervals.
 When autoscroll is on, interval sets the interval between scrolling in milliseconds.
-Default is 3000.
-For example: [carousel autoscroll=true interval=700].
+The default is 3000.
+For example, [carousel autoscroll=true interval=700].

 Timeline